dorcoh/blog/_posts/2017-06-19-entropy-patch.md

 ## Model counting

-Model counting is actually even harder than SAT, it is believed to reside in $#P$ complexity class <b>[citation-needed]</b>.
+Model counting is actually even harder than SAT, it is believed to reside in $#P$ complexity class [M. R. Garey and D. S. Johnson 1979].
 Basically in SAT we would like to decide if there exists a solution, while in model counting we want to find out how many solutions there are.
 Let's define it formally:

 Let \\( V \\) be the set of boolean variables of \\( \varphi \\) and let $$ \Sigma $$ be the set of all possible assignments to these variables